-Avoid transferring solid material to the S-Block that could reduce flow through the membrane (e.g., blood clots, solid tissue, swab fibers, etc.).
-When working with difficult samples, use a vacuum performance step to check if all liquid has passed the membrane.
-See "Troubleshooting Guide" on page 40 and the QIAcube HT User Manual for guidance.
+Avoid transferring solid material to the S-Block as this can reduce flow through the membrane (e.g., blood clots, solid tissue, swab fibers, etc.).
+When working with difficult samples, use a vacuum performance check to check if all liquid has passed the membrane.
+See "Troubleshooting Guide" on page 41 and the QIAcube HT User Manual for guidance.